bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### task_terminated

-- `"task_terminated"`: (object) Emitted when a nettest is done and you attempt using the FFI API to extract more tasks from its queue.
+Emitted when a nettest is done and you attempt using the FFI API to extract more tasks from its queue.